 Students will employ principles, terminology, and methods from at least one discipline in the arts.

 Students will be able to analyze, interpret, and/or evaluate primary works of artistic expression.

+Students will be able to describe creative processes involved in producing works of art and recognize connections between those processes and existing works.

 Students will explain relationships among cultural and/or historical contexts and the arts.

+Students will be able to communicate concepts and evidence related to artistic endeavors.

 Humanities